johnharp/blog-code/content/post/ASPNET-MVC-Dry-UI/index.md

 ---

-DRY (Don't Repeat Yourself) is a useful mantra on the way to maintainable, readable code, and ASP.NET MVC (with Razor view-engine) gives you multiple ways to remove unnecessary redundancy in your views.
+DRY (Don't Repeat Yourself) is a useful mantra on the way to maintainable, readable code.
+ASP.NET MVC (with Razor view-engine) gives you multiple ways to remove unnecessary redundancy in your views.

-## @helper Methods
+## Approach 1: @helper Methods

 The @helper method syntax gives you the ability to package up a small bit of markup and embeded C# server-side code in a reusable function that can be